Before showing you an excellent 10 round heavy bag workout, let me talk about myself to avoid my mistakes.

 - Focusing on head movement.
 The workout is not just about hitting the bag but practicing the defense skills as well.
 This round is a perfect example of how to practice head movements (an important boxing technique) in different ways.

 - Body attacks.
 This is the round for practicing the body shots.
-Beginners like to focus on head punches, but hitting the body is as essential in the fighting.
+Beginners like to focus on head punches, but hitting the body is essential in the fighting.
+You can do power punching here.

 - Working on the inside.
-This is for practicing close combat—the round for practicing hook punches.
+This is for practicing close combat—the round for practicing hook punches from different angles.

 - The last round is for short punch-out sets.
 Hit the bag and try to survive the final round.